aaaronhsu/Enter-the-Steakhouse/README.md

 ## Devlog:
 ### 5/24
-**Aaron**: Worked on project proposal and created the room generation algorithm using BFS.\n **Yaying**: Worked on project proposal.
+**Aaron**: Worked on project proposal and created the room generation algorithm using BFS.

+**Yaying**: Worked on project proposal.

 ### 5/25